-Term 3: "Journals" project.
+Term 3: "Personal project.
+Pupil's select from a range of titles.
 Pupils are encouraged to think about using sketchbooks/journals and recording ideas in effective, creative ways.
+This investigation covers the Mock exam in year 11 where students resolve ideas creating sustained outcomes.